SheetalTambe/Proxy-Randomizer/README.md

 # Proxy-Randomizer
-I created Proxy randomizer function which is used for web scrapers/crawlers, helping to avoid temporal/permanent bans from web pages, generating random proxies to include in the requests.
+Created Proxy randomizer function which is used for web scrapers/crawlers, helping to avoid temporal/permanent bans from web pages, generating random proxies to include in the requests.

 # What is Web scraping?